 Cannon Mountain (4,100’) is also known as Profile Mountain, referring to the magnificent profile of the Old Man of the Mountain, an infamous formation of three ledges on the east cliff that collapsed in May 2003.

 Moderate: The Kinsman Ridge Trail accesses the summit of Cannon Mountain, the Kinsmans, and many lesser peaks.
-A trip to Cannon’s summit is roughly 3 miles from the parking area and provides spectacular views of Franconia Notch.
+A trip to Cannon’s summit is 2.2 miles from the parking area and provides spectacular views of Franconia Notch.
 Hikers may also try the Hi-Cannon Trail, which provides views of Lonesome Lake along the way.

 The AMC’s Lonesome Lake Hut, which overlooks Lonesome Lake and is within three miles of Cannon’s summit, is open on a full-service basis from mid-June to early September, offering meals and overnight accommodations.
 It is open the rest of the year on a caretaker basis.